Skip to content

 CASE client->get( )-event.

-WHEN 'BUTTON_POST'.
+WHEN `BUTTON_POST`.

-client->message_box_display( |The evend id is { client->get_event_arg( ) }| ).
+client->message_box_display( |The event id is { client->get_event_arg( ) }| ).

 ENDCASE.